VRCWizard/TTS-Voice-Wizard/README.md

 ## Features
 Use TTS Voice Wizard's accessibility features to improve your VRChat experience (**it works outside of VRChat too!**)<br />

-🎙️ You can convert your Speech to Text and back to Speech through Microsoft Azure Voice Recognition and TTS! <br />
+🎙️ You can convert your Speech to Text and back to Speech through various Speech Recognition and TTS! <br />

 💬 You can send what you say as OSC messages to VRChat to be displayed on your avatar using KillFrenzyAvatarText or VRChats Chatbox! <br />

-🌐 You can translate what you say in one language to one of **20+ other support languages!** <br />
+🌐 The app can translate your speech from one language to over **20 other support languages!** <br />

 🔊 There are **100+ different** voices with various customization options so you can pick a voice that best suits you <br />